- About Us

 Udall Center-IE Fellows Program

-The science and policy component of the competition will be open to faculty members in the physical, biological, and social sciences who wish to broaden their understanding of the public policy dimensions of global change.
+Qualifications.
+This component of the competition is open to tenured/tenure-track or continuing/ continuing-eligible faculty members in any unit at the UA who wish to carry out externally funded research on the public-policy dimensions of global environmental change.